TannerGalloway/Portfolio/README.md

 - **Hero Section:** An engaging introduction to grab visitors' attention.
 - **About Me:** Information about my background, interests, and career aspirations.
-- **Projects:** A curated list of my key projects, including descriptions, technologies used, and links to live demos or repositories.
+- **Skills:** An overview of my technical skillset (languages, frameworks, testing methodologies, tools, etc.).
-- **Skills:** An overview of my technical skillset (languages, frameworks, tools, etc.).
+- **Products & Projects:** A curated list of my key products i've tested and projects i've built, including descriptions, technologies used testing methodologies, and links to live demos or repositories.
 - **Contact Me:** A functional contact form allowing visitors to send me emails directly.
   - Integrated with **Formspree** for seamless email delivery without needing a dedicated backend.
 - **Responsive Design:** Fully responsive layout ensuring optimal viewing experience across all devices (desktops, tablets, and smartphones).